davide-dona/probabilistic-suffix-prediction/README.md

 python -m pipelines.evaluate -c config/<dataset>.yaml -g <path-to-generations> -j <number-of-jobs>
 ```

-`-g`/`--generations` points to the generations file to score, produced by `pipelines.generate`. `-j`/`--workers` sets how many processes to score with, defaulting to one per available CPU.
+- `-g`/`--generations` points to the generations file to score, produced by `pipelines.generate`.
+- `-j`/`--workers` sets how many processes to score with, defaulting to one per available CPU.

 The resulting report is written to `outputs/eval/<name>/<model>/<timestamp>.json`.

 ---

 ## Notebooks

-Two notebooks under `notebooks/` read what the pipelines wrote — they write nothing themselves.
-Each is driven by a constant set in its second cell.

-`data_exploration.ipynb` walks a log and its splits, from the raw overview down to the distribution of every event attribute.
-Set its `DATASET` constant to any preprocessed dataset.

-`generations.ipynb` walks one run's suffixes trace by trace, adding length, activity, diversity, and remaining-time diagnostics not covered by the report.
-Set its `RUN` constant to the run whose generations you want to open.

 ---

 ## Visualization

-Once a dataset has been evaluated, turn one or more evaluation reports into the paper's figures and comparison tables:
+Once a dataset has been evaluated, the results of one or more runs can be visualized and compared with:

 ```bash
 python -m pipelines.visualize -e <path-to-report> [<path-to-report> ...]
 ```

-`-e`/`--evaluations` takes the paths to the evaluation reports to compare, from `pipelines.evaluate`; passing several overlays them on the same axes, which is also how models or datasets are compared. `-l`/`--labels` renames each report's series in legends and tables — two reports sharing a label are read as one model shown on two datasets. `--dataset-labels bpic17=BPIC17` renames a dataset in the tables only, since figures are already split one per dataset directory. `-f`/`--formats` picks the image format(s) to write (`pdf`, `svg`, `png`; default `pdf`), and `--coverage` bounds the x-axis to the share of prefix pairs it must cover, cutting off the sparse tail of long prefixes — `1.0` draws every length.
+- `-e`/`--evaluations` takes the paths to the evaluation reports to compare, from `pipelines.evaluate`; passing several overlays them on the same axes, which is also how models or datasets are compared.
+- `-l`/`--labels` renames each report's series in legends and tables.
+Two reports sharing a label are read as one model shown on two datasets.
+- `--dataset-labels bpic17=BPIC17` renames a dataset in the tables only, since figures are already split one per dataset directory.
+- `-f`/`--formats` picks the image format(s) to write (`pdf`, `svg`, `png`; default `pdf`).
+- `--coverage` bounds the x-axis to the share of prefix pairs it must cover, cutting off the sparse tail of long prefixes — `1.0` draws every length.

-The paper's figures and comparison tables are written to `outputs/plots/`.
+The figures and comparison tables are written to `outputs/plots/`.

 ---